jarokaz/tpu-gke-sandbox/examples/README.md

 To simplify the configuration of **Job** and **JobSet** resources, we use [Kustomize](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/).
 The `base_single_slice_job_spec` folder contains base configurations for a single-slice job.
 Single-slice job examples are Kustomize [overlays](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#bases-and-overlays) using this **base** configuration.
 For example, the `maxtext_single_slice` contains patches to adapt the base Job configuration to run pretraining of the *Maxtext* model.

-Similarly, the `base_multi_slice_job_spec` contains base configurations for multi-slice JobSet based training jobs.
+Similarly, the `base_multi_slice_job_spec` contains base configurations for multi-slice JobSet based training jobs configurations.

 Before running any examples, update the `namespace` field in `kustomization.yaml` in both `base_single_slice_job_spec` and `base_multi_slice_job_spec` to match the namespace for running TPU jobs configured in your environment.
 This is required to make sure that the service account created in this namespace is used for Workload Identity.